seL4/docs/Getting started.rst

 To build for the ARM targets you will need a cross-development toolchain.

 == Setting up your machine ==
 These instructions are for Ubuntu.
-They assume you   already know the   basics of using the command line, compilers, and   GNU Make.
+They assume you already know the basics of using the command line, compilers and GNU Make.

 === Toolchains and Prerequisites ===
 Instructions should be similar for other distros, links to toolchains for other distros are provided.